Republic Bank

-Republic Bank Limited is a leading Caribbean financial institution headquartered in Trinidad and Tobago.
+Republic Bank Limited is a Caribbean financial institution headquartered in Trinidad and Tobago.
 It has operations in Anguilla, Barbados, the British Virgin Islands, the Cayman Islands, Dominica, Ghana, Grenada, Guyana, St. Kitts and Nevis, Saint Lucia, St. Maarten, St. Vincent and the Grenadines, Suriname and Trinidad and Tobago.
 It was formerly a division of Barclays Bank in Trinidad and Tobago.

 History

 As a subsidiary of UK banks

-The forerunner of Republic Bank, Colonial Bank, was established on 15 May 1837 by Royal Charter.
+The forerunner of Republic Bank, Colonial Bank, was established on 15 May 1837 by royal charter.
 John Irving MP was the first chairman.
-Colonial Bank was reported to have a "virtual monopoly" on banking in nineteenth century Trinidad.
+Colonial Bank was reported to have a "virtual monopoly" on banking in 19th century Trinidad.

-In 1909 the Colonial Bank established a branch on High Street, San Fernando.
+In 1909 Colonial Bank established a branch on High Street, San Fernando.